Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Using State to Reflect Input Value

 To use the input value elsewhere in the component, such as displaying it in an `h1` element, we need to store it in state.
 We can create a state variable `name` and a setter function `setName` using the `useState` hook, initializing it with an empty string.
 Then, inside `handleChange`, we call `setName(event.target.value)` to update the state with the current input value.
 This way, the `name` state reflects what the user has typed.

+### Displaying State in the Component

+We can display the `name` state inside the `h1` element by embedding it in curly braces after the word "Hello".
+As the user types, the `handleChange` function updates the `name` state, and the displayed text updates accordingly.